Skip to main content

 Key highlights and innovations

-The landscape scheme will be designed to respond to a series of benchmarks and principles including Urban Greening Factor (UGF) calculations; biodiversity net gain; sustainable urban drainage principles such as rain gardens and permeable paving.
-The campus will be as progressive as possible whilst respecting the grade II listed architecture.
+The landscape scheme was designed to respond to a series of benchmarks and principles, including Urban Greening Factor (UGF) calculations; biodiversity net gain; sustainable urban drainage principles such as rain gardens and permeable paving.
+The campus is as progressive as possible whilst respecting the grade II listed architecture.

 Spaces suitable for all sizes

-Careful consideration has been given to the existing building fabric, both in response to the original design ethos and the physical condition of the original building materials, some 30 years after completion.
-One key design driver is the existing heating and ventilation strategy, which currently utilises the raised access floors as air plenums at each floor level and ventilation at roof level, to naturally ventilate the building.
-These existing systems are to be utilised where possible and practical.
+Careful consideration has been given to the existing building fabric, both in response to the original design ethos and the physical condition of the original building materials - some 30 years after completion.
+One key design driver was the existing heating and ventilation strategy which utilises the raised access floors as air plenums at each floor and roof level to naturally ventilate the building and are now used when possible and most practical.